 Tourists can experience breathtaking views at sunrise.
 Tourists can frequently visit there in July and August to see the spectacular view of Green turf.
 Like Saif ul Maluk Lake, this spot also attracts tourists due to its fictional fairy tales.

 6. Dudipatsar Lake:

 This colorful Lake is also known as the Gem of Pakistan, also called Dudipat Lake.
 Surrounded by snow-covered glaciers in Lalusar – Dudipatsar National Park in the north end of the Kaghan Valley.

 The Lake’s water appears as greenish-blue and is very chilled, situated at an elevation of 12,500 ft.
 Another eye-catching lake, Lalusar Lake, is located in this park.

 The park and its marshland habitats are of significant ecological importance for dweller fauna and migratory waterfowl.
 Some of the critical fauna include the black bear, the snow leopard, marmot, snowcock, and snow partridge.

 It is the second-highest pass in Kaghan Valley, located at 12,500 ft above sea level.
 It bordered Khyber Pakhtunkhwa and Kashmir.

-This pass has been under the control of the Pakistan Army and was built by the Army during the Kargil War back in 1998.
-Now, the pass and top are as a tourist spot.
+This pass has been under the Pakistan Army’s control and was built by the Army during the Kargil War back in 1998.
+Now, the access and top are as a tourist spot.

-Tourists can enjoy the marvellous views of the Kargil Mountains and Kashmir on one side and Naran Kaghan Valley on the other side.
-The mountains change their appearance according to the weather conditions such as lush green mountains.
+Tourists can enjoy the Kargil Mountains and Kashmir’s marvelous views on one side and Naran Kaghan Valley on the other side.
+The mountains change their appearance according to the weather conditions, such as lush green mountains.